howtographql/howtographql/content/frontend/angular-apollo/1-getting-started.md

 <Instruction>

-ApolloClient 2.0 introduced two new features, Links and Cache.
+ApolloClient 2.0 introduced two new features, Links, and Cache.
 Links are for fetching and manipulating data using custom logic.
-The Cache API allow us to store and handle data in any way we want.
+The Cache API allows us to store and handle data in any way we want.

 To get back all the functionalities provided by the Apollo Client 1.0, we need to install `apollo-cache-inmemory` (for the caching), `apollo-angular-link-http` (for fetching and manipulating data), `@types/zen-observable`, `graphql` and `apollo-angular`: